Bohdan2001007/Betfair-betting-profitability-calculation/README.md

 # Created tables

-As field "result" is obligatory, I must fill them not knowing result, because let's imagine that Napoli won 2:1 and fill tables
+As the "result" field is obligatory, I must fill them not knowing the result, because let's imagine that Napoli won 2:1 and fill tables

 ![File3](/static/File3.png)

-We add "F" before home team if It is a favorite or add "F" after guest team if It is a favorite
+We add "F" before the home team if it is a favorite or add "F" after the guest team if it is a favorite

 ![File4](/static/File4.png)